trans-travel/trans-travel/us/dc.md

 Non-binary people are recognized, at least by some aspects of government, such as in the ability to change birth certificates, driver licenses, and data gathering.
-However, non-binary recognition may still be in-complete in DC.
+However, non-binary recognition may still be incomplete in DC.

 ## Medical Care